virtual-labs/exp-logistic-population-growth-au/experiment/theory.md

 Exponential Growth (Magenta Curve): Grows without bound.

-Logistic Growth (Orange Curve): Grows initially like exponential but slows down as it nears carrying capacity KKK.
+Logistic Growth (Orange Curve): Grows initially like exponential but slows down as it nears carrying capacity K.

-As N≪KN \ll KN≪K, the logistic and exponential models behave similarly.
-As N→KN \rightarrow KN→K, the growth rate approaches zero.
+As N≪KN, the logistic and exponential models behave similarly.
+As N→K, the growth rate approaches zero.

 &nbsp;